 One of the genres of art that I love is portraits.
-No matter the style, there’s just something about seeing a portrait through an artists eyes, and getting an inside look on how they view the human form.
+No matter the style, there’s just something about seeing a portrait through an artist’s eyes, and getting an inside look at how they view the human form.
 While artist Vicki Rawlin’s work isn’t solely portrait work, although this is what initially drew my interest, I love how she uses the natural world from petals to twigs to create her artwork.
 Another fact that I can’t get over is nothing is ever glued or adhered to the paper that she uses as a background for her portraits and nature scenes.
-Everything is careful placed, photographed and returned back to nature.
+Everything is carefully placed, photographed, and returned back to nature.

 Nothing taped, nothing glued, just Mother Nature balancing delicately on itself.
 The actual act of creating each piece, for me, is therapeutic, spending lots of time outside walking and foraging, truly in the moment, my eyes scanning every square inch of my surroundings.